nZEDb/nZEDb_Misc/Guides/Installation/Ubuntu/Guide.md

 >>`sudo apt-get install software-properties-common python-software-properties git`

 ### Step 3 *Adding a repository for the minimum supported PHP version:*
->nZEDb supports PHP version 5.5 or higher, if your distro does not have 5.5+, you must add a repository.
+>nZEDb supports PHP version 5.6 or higher, if your distro does not have 5.6+, you must add a repository.

 >To check the available PHP version, type:
 >>`apt-cache policy php5-cli | grep Candidate`

->To add php 5.5, type the following commands:
->>`sudo add-apt-repository ppa:ondrej/php5`

->>`sudo apt-get update`

->*Alternatively*, you can add PHP 5.6 which is the current supported version of PHP, PHP 5.5 will only be getting security updates from now on.
+>To add PHP 5.6 which is the current supported version of PHP:
 >>`sudo add-apt-repository ppa:ondrej/php5-5.6`

 >>`sudo apt-get update`